proximax-storage/xpx-chain-devportal-docs/docs/rest-api/websockets.md

 **cosignature/<ADDRESS>**

-The cosignature channel notifies when a co-signature signed transaction related to an address is added to an aggregate bonded transaction with partial state.
+The cosignature channel notifies when a cosignature signed transaction related to an address is added to an aggregate bonded transaction with partial state.
 The message contains the co-signature signed transaction.

 **status/<ADDRESS>**